-ERS and PFRS are noncontributory except for employees who joined the New York State and Local Employees' Retirement System after July 27, 1976, who contribute 3% of their salary for the first ten years of membership and employees who joined on or after January 1, 2010 (ERS) or January 9, 2010 (PRFS) who generally contribute 3% of their salary for the entire length of service.
-Under the authority of the NYSRSSL, the Comptroller annually certifies the actuarially determined rates expressed used in computing the employers' contributions based on salaries paid during the Systems' fiscal year ending March 31.
+ERS and PFRS are noncontributory except for ERS employees with less than 10 years of service who contribute 3% of their salary.
+Under the authority of the NYSRSSL, the Comptroller certifies annually the rates expressed as proportions of payroll of members, which are used in computing the contributions required to be made by employers.
 The rates range from 9.1% to 17.5% of annual covered payroll over the past three years.